 - It gave me real tools to use during labor, not just theories or slides.

-- My husband felt involved and actually knowledgeable and prepared for how to help.
+- My husband felt involved, knowledgeable, and prepared to help.

-- Partners who wish to be helpful during labor and birth but do not know what to expect with this big life event.
+- Partners who want to be helpful during labor and birth but do not know what to expect with this big life event.

 - Anyone who prefers flexible, at-home education with expert guidance.

 There are many options for birth classes, and I strongly suggest educating yourself and your partner before labor.
-You can take a hospital class, various online courses, a Bradley class, or Hypnobabies.
+You can take a hospital class, various online courses, a Bradley class, or a Hypnobabies.
 There’s something for everyone!
-But if you’re looking for something modern, holistic, and truly empowering, the Baby Chick App’s SOAR Challenge is a must.
+But if you’re looking for something that goes beyond a traditional childbirth class and provides ongoing support throughout pregnancy, the SOAR Pregnancy and Birth Prep Challenge may be worth considering.